santiagonar1/reshuffle/README.md

 ### Install

 The previous steps are enough to play with the demos and check that dependencies of the library are satisfied.
 But If you want to use `reshuffle` with an external project, you will need to install it.
-We provide an installation script `install.sh`, which should be run directly from the root directory of the library:
+We provide an [installation script](install.sh), which should be run directly from the root directory of the library:

 ```shell
 bash install.sh
 ```

 This should create an `install` directory inside the main directory (i.e., `/path/to/reshuffle/install`).
 You can use the variable [CMAKE_INSTALL_PREFIX](https://cmake.org/cmake/help/latest/variable/CMAKE_INSTALL_PREFIX.html) to change this behaviour.

 Keep in mind that certain things, such as the path to MPI, might need to be modified.
 So take a look at the script before running it.
 You are encouraged to take a look at the scripts to check the steps required to install the library, which then you could adapt to your needs.

 #### Using reshuffle in external project

 In the client code (i.e., the external project where you want to use `reshuffle`) you will need to first find and link `reshuffle`.
 For this, in your `CMakeList.txt` add:

 ```cmake